-The last decade of media management new business pitches has been dominated by Global advertisers employing their procurement departments in an attempt to drive down media cost.
+The last decade of media management new business pitches has been dominated by Global advertisers employing their procurement departments to drive down media cost.
 In many cases, successful new business acquisition requires the media agency to guarantee TV cost-per-rating-points that are well below market averages - in effect cprp's that are too low.
 Very low cprp's produce TV schedules that concentrate commercial activity and ratings in a narrow band of low profile TV programming.
 The result - low weekly reach and, as the chart below shows, declining TV commercial recall scores in Canada.
-But over the last year and a half, a new "breed" of TV advertiser has emerged, prepared to accept higher cprp's in order to reap the benefits of higher weekly reach levels and improved commercial recall scores.
-Our prediction - TV revenue in 2019 will grow from 2018 levels for the fist time in several years.
+But over the last year and a half, a new "breed" of TV advertiser has emerged, prepared to accept higher cprp's in order to reap the benefits from higher weekly reach levels and improved commercial recall scores.
+Our prediction - TV revenue in 2019 will grow from 2018 levels for the fist time in several years as marketers demonstrate a willingness to re-evaluate the worth of the TV medium.

 Low Value High Value

 Procurement Driven Market Sensitive

 Globally Driven Canadian Driven

 Low CPRP Higher CPRP

 Low Reach High Reach